emolinac/clas-hadron-corrections/README.md

 This software intends to have a complete set of corrections to hadronic data.
 It is optimized in the sense that couples the acceptance correction with SIDIS radiative correction (HAPRAD).
 HAPRAD performs acceptance correction; this is highly non-efficient because the acceptance-corrected data is not stored.
 Therefore, acceptance correction mut be performed and stored in a different process.

 ## Prerequisites
-- Download, compile and set the enviromental variables of HAPRAD (https://github.com/orsosa/PiPlusAnalysis)
 - ROOT

 ## Setting the software